truongsonghiep/journey-to-the-west/chapter-074.md

 recognize you!”
 “I know I look unfamiliar,” replied Pilgrim.
 “I‟m one of those who tend the fires, and you‟ve seldom met me.”
 Shaking his head, the little fiend said, “Never!
 Never!
-Even among those brothers in our cave who tend the fires, there‟s no one with a pointed mouth like yours.”
+Even among those brothers in our cave who tend the fires, there's no one with a pointed mouth like yours.”
 Pilgrim thought to himself, “I‟ve made my mouth a little too pointed.”
-He lowered his head at once and gave his mouth a rub, saying, “My mouth‟s not pointed!”
+He lowered his head at once and gave his mouth a rub, saying, “My mouth's not pointed!”
 Immediately, his mouth was not pointed anymore.
 “Just now,” said the little fiend, “your mouth was pointed.
 How could it change like that after you gave it a rub?
 How baffling!
 You can‟t very well belong to our family!
 I have never seen you before!
-It‟s too suspicious!
+It's too suspicious!
 Moreover, the domestic laws of our great kings are very strict: those who tend the fires always tend the fires, and those who patrol the mountain will patrol the mountain.
 They couldn‟t have asked you to tend the fires, and then asked you also to patrol the mountain, could they?”